-On this Bavarian beer and food tour, you will sample local delicacies and will learn all about the history, culture, and production of beer.
-With a knowledgeable guide, you’ll visit several of Munich’s best beer halls and swap tales with fellow travelers while sampling the best Bavarian-style food and beer.
+On this Bavarian beer and food tour, you will sample local delicacies.
+You will also learn all about the history, culture, and production of beer.
+With a knowledgeable guide, you’ll visit several of Munich’s best beer halls and swap tales with fellow travelers.
+All of this while sampling the best Bavarian-style food and beer.
 Highlights of your evening out in Munich will include an exclusive tour of the Oktoberfest Museum and a stop at the world-renowned Hofbräuhaus Tavern.

-Be sure not to eat before the tour because you’ll be offered plenty of traditional Bavarian food, like Weisswurst (a white sausage that this region is known for), dumplings, and roast pork.
+Be sure not to eat before the tour, you’ll be offered plenty of traditional Bavarian food, like Weisswurst (a white sausage that this region is known for), dumplings, and roast pork.
 The food is paired with several different delicious varieties of German beer.

-You are more than welcome to continue on your own after the tour ends with your new friends that you meet during your tour.
-If you are lucky you might even see a performance from a traditional Bavarian Oompah band!
+You are more than welcome to continue on your own after the tour ends with the new friends that you meet during your tour.
+If you are lucky, you might even see a performance from a traditional Bavarian Oompah band!

 Your Bavarian beer & food tour will include the following: